 If you are new to camping, this guide will direct you to all the knowledge you need to purchase your camping gear and have a successful first trip away.

-Campsites will often have on-site facilities such as wash rooms, showers and toilets, with some more family orientated campsites having playgrounds, and entertainment to keep the kiddies occupied.
+These types of campsites may also be EHU compatible, which means you can hook up to the onsite electricity for an extra charge and use low wattage appliances.
+Campsites will often have on-site facilities such as showers and toilets, with some more family orientated campsites having playgrounds, and entertainment to keep the kiddies occupied.

-Glamping is a good idea for those of you who may not like the idea of 'roughing' it in your own tent, and like a little more luxury from your holidays.
+Glamping is a good idea for those of you who may not like the idea of 'roughing it' in your own tent and enjoy a little more luxury from your holidays.

-Tent berths (2 man tent, 4 person tent etc) are based around how many people the tent can realistically hold WITHOUT any luggage.
-When choosing your tent, it's best to take into consideration:
+Tent berths (6 man tent, 4 person tent, 2 berth tent etc) are based around how many people the tent bedroom can fit side by side.
+This does not take into account any rucksacks, luggage etc. When choosing your tent, it's best to take into consideration:

 Most of the GO outdoors range of tents are pitched at our stores around the country (Note: not all tents can be pitched, the full range is always available online).
 Not all tents of a similar berth are the same size, so it's worth popping down to your local GO Outdoors to really get a feel for exactly how big a tent is.

-For more information, visit out tent buying guide on the link below.
+For more information, visit our tent buying guide on the link below.

-If you are new to camping, it's worth getting a hold of the bare essentials (or borrowing from others if possible).
+If you are new to camping, it's worth getting a hold of the bare essentials (or borrowing from others if possible) to really get a feel for what camping is all about.
 If you find that you enjoy camping, then over time you will be able to build up your kit and create a home away from home.

-We recommend taking our checklist as a starting point and adding/removing to fit your needs.
-A checklist is a great way to start your shopping trip, it's also a good thing to use when packing your gear for your first camping holiday to make sure you remember everything that you need.
+We recommend using our checklist as a starting point and adding/removing to fit your needs.
+A checklist is a great way to start your shopping trip, it's also a good thing to use when packing your gear for your first camping holiday, to make sure you remember everything that you need.

 There are a few things worth remembering before you take your first trip away in your new tent.